varrahan/tt-metrics-exporter/docs/guides/TT_METRICS_EXPORTER.md

 default; do not pass `--disable-profiler`.
 The equivalent manual CMake setting is `-DENABLE_TRACY=ON`.

-The dump-to-files setting retains the in-process C++ results used by the publisher while avoiding profiler CSV artifacts in workload containers.
+The dump-to-files setting retains the in-process profiler results used by the publisher while avoiding profiler CSV artifacts in workload containers.

 ## Current Simulator Caveat